-You are the most important person in your baby's life.
-When a baby is born earlier than planned or if a baby is born full-term and is sick, things did not turn out as expected for the new parents.
+As a parent, you are the most important person in your baby's life.
+When a baby is born earlier than planned or if a baby is born full-term and is sick, it may not have been what you as parent had expected.

 Everyone is different, some people find it easier to handle unexpected and upsetting events, which others may have a lot of trouble dealing with.
-Having your baby cared for on a neonatal ward is upsetting, and it can be like a grieving process because things did not turn out as you had expected.
-Some parents want to be involved immediately in their baby's care, while others want to wait a little while and just look at their baby, explore and take in what the baby looks like.
+Having your baby cared for at a neonatal ward can be upsetting, because things did not turn out as you had expected.
+Some parents want to be involved immediately in their baby's care, while others need a little more time to take in the situation and their baby.
 Does he/she resemble anyone in the family?
 Does he/she have any features from a family member?
 Look at, touch and smell the baby.
 Gently lay your hands or hand on the baby, premature babies may find it uncomfortable to be caressed as their nervous systems are not yet fully developed.

-We want you to be involved in your baby's care as soon as you feel able.
-There is no hurry, you can take the time you need to learn what needs to be done.
-Keep in mind that it is not just the tasks you are performing that matters, the important thing is how your baby responds, what the baby is capable of, and what help and support the baby needs.
-Watch and observe what the baby reveals through its behaviour, provide support with your hands, the bedding and your voice, give the baby plenty of breaks, providing support around him/her for recovery if the baby shows signs of anxiety or grows tired due to its exertions.
+We want you, as a parent, to be involved in your baby's care as soon as you feel able.
+There is no rush, you can take the time you need to learn what needs to be done.
+Keep in mind that it is not just the tasks you are performing that matter.
+Its about how your baby responds, what the baby is capable of, and what help and support the baby needs.
+Observe what the baby reveals through its behaviour, provide support with your hands, the bedding and your voice.
+Give the baby plenty of breaks, providing support around him/her for recovery if the baby shows signs of anxiety or grows tired due to its exertions.
 Talk to the staff about your baby's behaviour and needs.

-Use the diary you received from the staff and write down what your baby is doing, so you can follow your baby's development and your baby will have a book of their own about the early stages of their life.
+Use the diary you received from the staff to write down what your baby is doing, so you can keep track of your baby's development.
+The diary will also be a memory for you baby as they grow up.
+They're very own book about the early stages of their life.

 When you feel that you and your baby have got to know one another a little, it can be helpful for us if you fill in the sheet, "I like/I don't like/we parents want".
 It provides the staff with important information about your baby and when you think something has changed, you can ask for a new sheet to update the staff about what you and your baby would like.